BG3-Community-Library-Team/bg3-community/Tutorials/General/creating_meta.md

               <node id="Dependencies"/>

-Please have a read through of Dependencies for this section and whether it pertains to your mod or not.
+Please read [adding mod dependencies]((/Tutorials/General/Basic/adding-mod-dependencies) and whether it pertains to your mod or not.

                    <attribute id="Author" type="LSString" value="AUTHOR NAME HERE"/>